bytedeco/javacv/README.txt

         int height = grabbedImage.height();
         IplImage grayImage    = IplImage.create(width, height, IPL_DEPTH_8U, 1);
         IplImage rotatedImage = grabbedImage.clone();

+        // Objects allocated with a create*() or clone() factory method are automatically released
+        // by the garbage collector, but may still be explicitly released by calling release().
+        // You shall NOT call cvReleaseImage(), cvReleaseMemStorage(), etc. on objects allocated this way.
+        CvMemStorage storage = CvMemStorage.create();

+        // The OpenCVFrameRecorder class simply uses the CvVideoWriter of opencv_highgui,
+        // but FFmpegFrameRecorder also exists as a more versatile alternative.
+        FrameRecorder recorder = FrameRecorder.createDefault("output.avi", width, height);
+        recorder.start();

+        // CanvasFrame is a JFrame containing a Canvas component, which is hardware accelerated.
+        // It can also switch into full-screen mode when called with a screenNumber.
+        CanvasFrame frame = new CanvasFrame("Some Title", CanvasFrame.getDefaultGamma()/grabber.getGamma());

         // Let's create some random 3D rotation...
         CvMat randomR = CvMat.create(3, 3), randomAxis = CvMat.create(3, 1);